-Movement is a salient feature of the milieu of modern life, necessary for its most fundamental aspects: obtaining necessities, engaging in various forms of social interaction and getting to work.
-It is therefore troublesome that many U.S. cities lack adequate transportation systems to support this movement, often forcing individuals to depend on private companies for guaranteed travel.
+Movement is a fundamental of modern life.
+People rely on fast, efficient and consistent transportation to obtain necessities, socialize and get to work.
+Yet, many U.S. cities lack adequate transportation systems to support this movement, often forcing individuals to depend on private companies or resources for guaranteed travel.

-The failure of public transit was a defining feature of City University of New York Assistant Professor Dr. Kafui Attoh’s lecture, titled “Uber, Public Transit, and the Idiocy of the Smart City” and delivered on Thursday, Nov.
-15. His lecture, sponsored by the Geography Department and Urban Studies Program, focused on Uber’s role in the transportation landscape of Washington, D.C., and alternative visions of a “Smart City”—a city constructed based on collected data—that do not fail to serve underrepresented populations.
+The shortcomings of U.S. public transit was a defining feature of City University of New York Assistant Professor Dr. Kafui Attoh’s lecture, titled “Uber, Public Transit, and the Idiocy of the Smart City” and delivered on Thursday, Nov.
+15. His lecture, sponsored by the Geography Department and Urban Studies Program, focused on Uber’s role in the transportation landscape of Washington, D.C., and alternative visions of a “Smart City”—a city constructed based on collected data—that do not fail to serve marginalized populations.

 The lecture began with opening remarks by Professor of Geography and Director of Independent Program Joe Nevins, who was the main organizer and is a friend of Attoh.